 Following four years’ work helping lapwings in the area, the focus of the project has now shifted to curlews.

-2011 marks the Centenary of the RSPB’s work in Wales – the curlew has been chosen as RSPB Cymru’s centenary bird and money raised through centenary fund-raising will go to help curlew conservation work in Wales.
-We want to ensure the long term future for curlews here and apply lessons learned elsewhere.
+2011 marks the centenary of the RSPB’s work in Wales – the curlew has been chosen as RSPB Cymru’s centenary bird and money raised through centenary fund-raising will go to help curlew conservation work in Wales.